benders5e/benders5e/phb/classes/firebender.md

 <div class="formCard fire">
     <h4>Flashbang</h4>
     <p style="font-style: italic;">Cost: 1 chi</p>
     You cause a bright flash, blinding a target within 5 feet of your choice.
-The target makes a Constitution saving throw.
+The target must make a Constitution saving throw.
 On a failure, it is blinded until the end of its next turn.
 </div>

 <div class="formCard fire">